serinaf127/Vwesion-Control/README.md

 ## Contact Information
-If you have questions or concerns about our project, please reach out to us on our website or social media accounts.
+If you have questions about our project, please reach out to us on our website or social media accounts.

 ### Why we went with GNU LESSER GENERAL PUBLIC LICENSE Version 3 and Microsoft Community Code of Conduct as the license and code of conduct respectively?